Iraqi insurgency (2017–present): Course of the insurgency

 Since IS's loss of all territory in Iraq in late 2017 which was declared as Iraq's victory over IS and widely seen as an end to the war, and declared as such by Iraq's Prime Minister Haidar al-Abadi, multiple incidents of violence have occurred being carried out by the conflicting sides, in spite of Iraq's declaration of victory over IS the group is widely seen as far from gone and continues to retain a presence throughout Iraq, and still capable of carrying out attacks and skirmishes with pro-government forces.
 IS has been waging a guerrilla war with a strong presence in the governorates of Kirkuk, Diyala, Saladin, and Sulaymaniyah, with local forces largely ill-equipped and inexperienced, IS has also taken advantage of the areas' rough terrain to carry out operations.
 IS has also made a notable presence in the cities of Kirkuk, Hawija and Tuz Khurmato and has carried out attacks at night in rural areas.

 IS fighters also reportedly move through villages during the day without interference from security forces, and locals have been asked by IS to give fighters food and give information on the whereabouts of Iraqi personnel, locals have also stated that IS fighters will frequently enter into Mosques and ask for Zakat to fund the insurgency.
-Among IS's operations include assassinations, kidnappings, raids and ambushes.
+IS's operations are reported to include assassinations, kidnappings, raids and ambushes.

 As of 2021, U.S. officials warned that IS "remains capable of waging a prolonged insurgency” but also described IS in Iraq as "diminished”.
 Iraqi intelligence estimated that IS has 2,000–3,000 fighters in Iraq.

 Following IS's defeat in December 2017, they have been greatly weakened and violence in Iraq has been sharply reduced.
 20 civilians lost their lives from violence-related incidents during October 2024, the lowest figure in 21 years.
 By 2024, attacks claimed by IS have gone down by 94% compared to 2019.
 In 2025, a UN report submitted to the United Nations Security Council, assessed that the status of ISIS in Iraq is “at its weakest”, with fewer than five claimed attacks.